What is a cookie banner?

 - Cookies may only be set after consent (Consent) and this consent must be documented.

-- Regular renewal of the consent of your visitors, preferably every 6 to max.
+- Regular renewal of your visitors' consent, preferably every 6 to max.
 12 months is necessary.
 Check the respective regulations in your country.

 Cookie Banner integrated in 5 minutes!